MANISHBMK10/MANISHBMK10/README.md

 - Created a custom IP in Vivado IP Integrator block design and integrated it into a larger system for efficient data processing.
 - Utilized VHDL to design user-defined IP blocks, ensuring modularity and scalability within the Vivado environment.

 ## Education

 - **Master of Science in Electrical and Computer Engineering**
-  SUNY at Albany (2023 - 2025)
+  *University at Albany, State University of New York (Aug 2023 – May 2025)*
+  **CGPA:** 3.6 / 4.0
+  *Relevant Coursework:* Optics, Chemical Principles of Nanotechnology, Integrated Circuit Devices, ASIC Design, Reconfigurable Computing, Deep Learning, Quantum Physics.

-- **Bachelor of Technology in Electronic and Communication Engineering**
+- **Bachelor of Technology in Electronics and Communication Engineering**
-  Indian Institute of Information Technology, SriCity (2019 - 2023)
+  *Indian Institute of Information Technology, Sri City (2019 – 2023)*
+  **CGPA:** 7.5 / 10

 ## Contact